Riqui Puig: Style of play

-A product of La Masia, is known to be a player capable of directing the motion of the game through his great attacking prowess.
-He has drawn comparisons to Andrés Iniesta in the past, however has struggled for playing time.
+A product of La Masia, he is known to be a player capable of directing the motion of the game through his great attacking prowess.
+He has drawn comparisons to Andrés Iniesta in the past, however he has also struggled for playing time.

 Personal life

 Riqui Puig's father, Carlos, was also a footballer.
 A left-back, he spent his entire career representing Terrassa.
+In April 2023, Puig participated in a $20 million investment fund for the upcoming free-to-play football video game Goals.